ZosoV/msc_semester2/nlp/007_1_encoder_decoder_model.md

 1. An **encoder** that accepts an input sequence, $x_{1:n}$, and generates a corresponding sequence of contextualized representations, $h_{1:n}$.
 LSTMs, convolutional networks, and transformers can all be employed as encoders.
 2. A **context vector**, $c$, which is a function of $h_{1:n}$ and conveys the essence of the input to the decoder.
 3. A **decoder**, which accepts $c$ as input and generates an arbitrary length sequence of hidden states $h_{1:m}$, from which a corresponding sequence of output states $y_{1:m}$, can be obtained.
-Just as with encoders, decoders can be realized by any kind of sequence architecture.
+Just as with encoders, decoders can employ any kind of sequence architecture.

 ## Encoder-Decoder Model with RNN
 - The encoder will generate a contextualized representation, which is the final hidden state $h_n^e$.
+    - Notice a training sample for this model is built using two sentences separated by a separator [SEP] token.
+For example, a sample for translating english to spanish
+        - sentence in english [SEP] oracion en ingles
     - The hidden state at the separator will contain all the information about the first sentence
     - Notice that the decoder init with the separator as input on the first step.
 - This representation works as the context $c$ for the decoder network $h_0^d = c$,  and it's **available to each decoder's hidden state** (check picture).
-    - Notice the more basic representation doesn't consider this context.
+    - Notice the more basic representation doesn't forward the context to each hidden state.
 - In the decoder, each hidden state is conditioned on
     1. the previous hidden state,
     2. the output generated in the previous state, (autoregressive generation step)